stashgg/stash-unity/Assets/Stash.Popup/README.md

 **Handling deeplinks:**

 Configure your Unity project to handle deeplinks using the standard approach.
-If you dont use deep linking in your game already, see the official [Unity Deep Linking documentation](https://docs.unity3d.com/6000.2/Documentation/Manual/deep-linking.html).
+If you don't use deep linking in your game already, see the official [Unity Deep Linking documentation](https://docs.unity3d.com/6000.2/Documentation/Manual/deep-linking.html).

-On iOS you must call `StashPayCard.Instance.DismissSafariViewController()` after the deeplink is recieved.
-This will dismiss the **SFSafariViewController** seamlessly, and user is returned back to the game, and you can handle the purchase outcome.
-On Android there is no need to manually dismiss the Chrome Custom Tabs and user is automatically returned to the game.
+On iOS you must call `StashPayCard.Instance.DismissSafariViewController()` after the deeplink is received.
+This will dismiss the **SFSafariViewController** seamlessly, the user is returned to the game, and you can handle the purchase outcome.
+On Android there is no need to manually dismiss Chrome Custom Tabs as the user is automatically returned to the game.

 ```csharp
 void Awake()